Gregory v Rangitikei: Background

-The RDC advertised some surplus land or sale by tender, with the important caveat of "highest or any tender not necessarily accepted".
+The RDC advertised some surplus land for sale by tender, with the important caveat of "highest or any tender not necessarily accepted".
 During the tender process, the RDC discovered that they had previously agreed to sell the property to a neighbouring property owner Roberts.

 Ultimately, Gregory was the highest tenderer, although his offer did not meet the council's reserve, and the council declined all tenders.
 The RDC then proceeded to exclusively negotiate a sale to Roberts, without giving Gregory a chance to purchase the property.

 Held

 The court held that calling a tender is merely an invitation to treat, and so gave none of the tenderers any legal rights.
 However, it was a breach of section 9 of the Fair Trading Act, and Gregory was awarded damages.